atoum/atoum.github.io/_posts/2016-02-08-blackfire-extension.markdown

 {% endhighlight %}

-This test will check that the code inside the anonymous function will not take more than 2 seconds to be executed.
+This test checks that the code inside the anonymous function will not take more than 2 seconds to be executed.

-Here we've added a `sleep(4)` to make the test fail, so an output like this will be displayed:
+Here we've added a `sleep(4)` to make the test fail, so the following output will be displayed:

 ![Output blackfire atoum](/images/posts/2016-02-08-blackfire-extension/screenshot.png)

-The callback has been called, instrumented by blackfire, sent to blackfire.io. blackfire.io has sent us the assertions results which have been integrated inside the unit tests results.
+The callback has been called, instrumented by Blackfire and sent to [blackfire.io](https://blackfire.io/). [blackfire.io](https://blackfire.io/) has sent us the assertion results which have been integrated inside the unit test results.

-This a an example based on the execution time.
+This is an example based on the execution time.
 You can define more usefull assertions like this:

 {% highlight php %}
 <?php